Cross-Platform-Mobile-Programming/postapp_be/README.md

 BackEnd PostApp is a backend application built with Laravel, designed for practicing backend REST API development in the Cross-Platform Mobile Programming course at Dipa Makassar University.

-## Description

-This project serves as the backend for the PostApp application.
-It utilizes the Laravel framework to provide RESTful APIs, authentication, and database management.
-The codebase is organized for maintainability and scalability, making it suitable for both learning and production environments.

 ## Getting Started

 Follow these steps to clone and set up the project locally: